Mayra Rosales: Subsequent events and trial

 During the run up to her trial, it was determined that Eliseo's injuries were inconsistent with Rosales falling on him and that he had died from head trauma after a severe beating.
-Rosales's physical immobility made it impossible for her to have inflicted the kind of injuries that killed Eliseo.
+Rosales' physical immobility made it impossible for her to have inflicted the kind of injuries that killed Eliseo.
 At her trial for capital murder, Mayra Rosales revealed that she had made up her story to protect her sister, whom Rosales accused of both neglecting and regularly physically abusing Eliseo.
 In this particular instance, Jamie Lee had hit Eliseo with a hairbrush for refusing to eat.
 When paramedics arrived, Rosales agreed to take the blame for causing the injuries to her nephew.
 At that time, Rosales believed that her physical condition left her with no reason to live, and as such, imprisonment or even a death sentence would not be as great a loss as it would be to her sister, who had other children to care for.

 When Mayra finally revealed the truth, her sister, Jamie Lee Rosales, fled the country.
 A private investigator contracted by an American media outlet during the creation of a documentary film about Mayra's case tracked Jaime Lee down to Veracruz, Mexico.
 She returned to Texas after 2 1/2 years of being on the run.
 She was sentenced to 15 years in prison for causing Eliseo's death.
 Jamie will be released in 2025.